 - Omega-3 acids are also found to help relieve arthritis pain.

 - Omega-3 also helps in balancing out Omega-6 fatty acids which are commonly found in your commercial canine food.
-Since processed dog food has meat from corn-fed animals as well as refined oil, your dog may end up getting too much of Omega-6 and not enough of the good Omega-3 fats.
+Since processed food has meat from corn-fed animals as well as refined oil, your dog may end up getting too much of Omega-6 and not enough of the good Omega-3 fats.
 For a healthy dog, both these omega acids need to be in balance.

 Antioxidants are generally added by the dog food company in the food for two reasons: they keep it fresh and provides plenty of health benefits.
 Your dog needs an ample number of antioxidants due to many reasons.